TomekLeszczynski/Shadow-Boxing-App/README.md

 ## Programming Goals And Assumptions

-- **From Scratch to Deployment:** The project aims to build a comprehensive application from the ground up, considering author's level of knowledge and experience, based on the JavaScript framework - Vue.js, in combination with dedicated libraries and frameworks (Pinia, Vue Router, Vite, Vitest);
+- **From Scratch to Deployment:** The project aims to build a comprehensive application from the ground up, considering author's level of knowledge and experience, based on one of the JavaScript frameworks;
-- **Efficient Styling:** Utilizing the Tailwind CSS framework for styling the application;
+- **Efficient Styling**
 - **Integration with Firebase:** Utilizing the cloud platform for handling authentication and user data storage;
 - **TypeScript**: Leveraging the TypeScript superset to improve code quality and maintain better control over data types in the created code;
 - **Git Control:** Utilizing the Git system for version control and tracking changes in the project;
-- **Unit Tests:** Performing unit tests to verify code correctness;
+- **Unit Testing:** Performing unit tests to verify code correctness;
 - **Responsive Design**: Adapting the appearance to various devices and screens;
 - **Accessibility:** Considering accessibility for people with disabilities;
 - **Clean Code:** Striving to ensure that the code is optimally written, clean, and readable for both oneself and other users.